Veteran-Owned · Hispanic Woman-Owned · 10,000+ successful fittings

 Why our fittings work.

-Pattern-recognition systems like Coapt use multiple EMG channels and machine learning to translate combinations of muscle signals into specific grasp patterns, meaningfully more intuitive than two-channel direct control.
+Pattern-recognition systems use multiple EMG channels and machine learning to translate combinations of muscle signals into specific grasp patterns, meaningfully more intuitive than two-channel direct control.
 Programming is done in our clinic and updated as your muscle patterns and goals evolve.

 Frequently asked